Care of Coughs, Colds, Sore Throats, and Fevers

 Rest.
 Resting for a day or two at 8-10 hours per day increases your ability to fight infection and prevent complications.

 Antibiotics are not helpful for a cold.
 URI's are caused by viruses.
 Antibiotics fight bacteria, not viruses.
-Unnecessary antibiotics may lead to antibiotic-resistant bacteria (often needing treatment in the hospital), allergic reactions, and/or side effects (e.g. nausea, vomiting, diarrhea).
+Unnecessary antibiotics may lead to antibiotic-resistant bacteria (often needing treatment in the hospital), allergic reactions, and/or side effects such as nausea, vomiting, and diarrhea.

 Symptoms and Management Tips: